Karen-O94/Note-Taker/README.md

 The express package will give you access to a series of methods to `GET` and `POST` information from the API object created from user inputs.

+You will also need to specify a port number.
+In this app we have used `3000` but you can use any PORT that works well with Node applications.

 Once express is installed, you can initialise the application itself by running `node server.js` in the command line

 ## Test